openstack-archive/tripleo-docs/doc/source/advanced_deployment/tls_everywhere.rst

-For the aforementioned reasons, we decided to rely on `certmonger`_ to get the certificates from an actual CA. Certmonger will do the certificate requests and do the certificate renewals when it's needed.
-Thus reducing the maintenance burden.
+For the aforementioned reasons, we decided to rely on `certmonger`_ to get the certificates from an actual CA. Certmonger will do the certificate requests and do the certificate renewals when it's needed, thus reducing the maintenance burden.

 FreeIPA has been chosen as the default CA. Certmonger already has a plugin for